Mockova/help/getting-started/how-testomato-works/index.rst

 Modern websites require many complex and critical actions to work correctly.
 Most of the time everything works great, but even if your website is available, there may be parts that are slow or broken.
-And these problems can sometimes take days, even weeks, to find.
+And these problems can sometimes take days, or even weeks, to find.

-With Testomato, you can discover issues as they happen to minimize the impact of issues on your users and prevent your business from losing new signups, current customers, and revenue.
+With Testomato, you can discover issues as they happen to minimize the impact of those issues on your users and prevent your business from losing new signups, current customers, and revenue.